imclab/TheVinyl/README.md

 	All other dependencies are already in the repository.

-	Use command: 'npm install ejs express mongoose socket.io gzippo passport' to install all the necessary dependencies.
+	Use command: 'npm install ejs express express-resource mongoose socket.io gzippo passport' to install all the necessary dependencies.

 # Info